CPScript/Kitty-Tools/README.md

 ### Windows

-* My pc is windoes pc blew up so i can't make a video for it yet
+* My pc blew up so i can't make a video for it yet
 </details>

 ---

+> (WARNING) BE SMART = Dont get caught and READ HOW TO PROPERLY EXECUTE THIS SCRIPT, **ITS NOT HARD**.
+AND IF YOU RUN INTO AN ISSUE THE SCRIPT WILL TELL YOU HOW TO SOLVE SUCH ISSUE!

 | Linux | Mac | [Github-Codespace](https://github.com/codespaces) | Replit |
 * `pkg install python` or `apt install python`